 Hand foraged Rosehip, Pepperberry & Anise Myrtle syrup

-Rosehips come from Tasmania’s south east where they grow semi-wild as a farm weed.
+We harvest rosehips from Tasmania’s south east, where they grow semi-wild as a farm weed.

 In 2018 this product won Reserve Champion in the Sweet Preserves category at the Royal Hobart Fine Food Awards.

 It has a complex, delicate and beautifully balanced flavours with great kitchen versatility.
 The traditional health benefits of rosehip are enhanced by both pepperberry and anise myrtle.
 Anise Myrtle is a long-known health tonic to Australian aboriginals.

 Tip: Try mixing it with a bit of olive oil & salt flakes to make a soft, unique salad dressing.